tytydraco/yessleep/out/I_Drove_Through_A_Town_That_Didnt_Exist.md

 After driving for about 10 minutes, I found myself exiting onto Route 50* which according to my GPS, would take me the rest of the way to my parent's house.

-An hour had passed and I noticed there was not one single car on the road, besides me.
+An hour had passed and I noticed there was not one single car on the road, except for me.

 The road was located in a very rural area of the state so, I figured that was the reason for the absence of cars.